Meet the Author

 “This slim page-turner is deceptively complex: part lush travelogue, part twisty love story, part murder mystery.
 I loved getting to travel along with Simone and Agnes, characters so lively they nearly leap off the page.
 In Apparitions, Sybil Baker has spun a tale of how our pasts can haunt us, and what happens when women choose alternative paths for their lives.”

--AMY SHEARN, AWARD-WINNING AUTHOR OF DEAR EDNA SLOANUNSEEN CITY, AND OTHER NOVELS
+-AMY SHEARN, AWARD-WINNING AUTHOR OF ANIMAL INSTINCT, DEAR EDNA SLOAN, and UNSEEN CITY.

 “In spare and emotionally heightened prose that calls to mind the work of Annie Ernaux, Sybil Baker’s new novel, Apparitions, is an intense psychological portrait of Simone, a woman haunted by her past.
 On a trip to Cyprus for her ex-husband’s funeral and bent on revenge, she is visited by a parade of ghosts who warn her not to be misled, paralyzing her with indecision.
 The book is a story of betrayal, but also one of disappointment and strangling regret.
 It’s a deeply satisfying mystery, too, as Simone seeks to understand what really happened to the man she once loved.”